Chat with us

 The components of Docker include –

-Docker for Linux − It allows the running of Docker containers on the Linux OS.
+• The Docker for Linux: It allows the running of Docker containers on the Linux OS.

-Docker for Windows − Helps to run Docker containers on the Windows OS.
+• Docker for Windows: It helps to run Docker containers on the Windows OS.

-Docker Engine − It is used to build Docker images and create Docker containers.
+• The Docker Engine: It is used to build Docker images and create Docker containers.

-Docker Hub − Docker images are hosted on this online repository.
-Docker Hub also allows a user to store and distribute custom images at per convenience.
-For example, if you use Docker Hub to store and distribute your custom images, you can also share them via public or private platforms.
+• Docker Hub: Docker images are hosted on this online repository.
+Docker Hub also allows a user to store and distribute custom images at their convenience.
+For example, if you use Docker Hub to store and distribute your custom images, you can also share them via public or private platforms

-Docker Containers − Docker Containers are the structural units of a Docker.
+• The Docker Containers: Docker Containers are the structural units of Docker.

-As mentioned before, the Docker software can be installed in almost all OS.
-The official installation directions are mentioned and linked below –
+As mentioned before, Docker software supports installation on almost all operating systems.
+The official installation instructions are available and linked below:

 1. Docker create